mozilla-mobile/mozilla-vpn-client/docs/Building/index.md

+---
+sidebar_position: 2
+---

+# Building the Client
 Building the for the first time can be a bit daunting.

 We strongly recommend first building for the platform you are on.
 For example if you're on a windows machine, make a windows build; a mac, make a mac build etc.